 Wix’s popularity as a business software solution is in no small part due to its wide array of features.
 While the builder itself is not complicated at all, there is a lot to it.
 So, in today’s article, we’ll take a closer look at Wix and what it has to offer, starting with the pricing plans.
 Let’s begin!

 Pricing and Features

-When it comes to features, the free plan includes SSL protection, up to 500 MB bandwidth and storage, a Wix subdomain, and basic customer support; but since it’s a free plan, there will inevitably be Wix ads on every page and a Wix favicon.
-You won’t be able to do much with this plan, so it can’t really be a serious business solution if you need a professional website.
+When it comes to features, the free plan includes SSL protection, up to 500 MB bandwidth and storage, a Wix subdomain, and basic customer support.
+Considering it’s a free plan, there will inevitably be Wix ads on every page and a Wix favicon.
+You won’t be able to do much with this plan, so it’s really not a serious business solution if you need a professional website.

-If you decide to upgrade to one of their paid plans, you have a 14-day money-back guarantee trial period, which is another thing we like.
+If you decide to upgrade to one of the paid plans, you’ll have a 14-day money-back guarantee trial period, which is another thing we like about Wix.
 Choosing a business software solution is a commitment, so you’ll obviously need some time to test it out.
-Judging by this, it seems like Wix wants to reach out and give potential members more opportunities to try out their product – and it’s no wonder, given their large customer base.
+Wix definitely makes an effort to give potential members more opportunities to try out their product, and it’s no wonder, given their large customer base.

-You can subscribe to a monthly, yearly, or multi-year plan.
-The monthly subscriptions are technically more expensive than the others because they don’t entail discounts.
-Plus, with the monthly subscription, some of the features aren’t even available.
-For some reason, Wix’s pricing page only displays the equivalent monthly prices for yearly subscriptions; so if you want to see the prices for monthly billing, or the full annual fee, you’ll have to head to the checkout.
+Wix’s pricing page only displays the equivalent monthly prices for yearly subscriptions.
+If you want to see the prices for monthly billing, you’ll have to head to checkout.

 Business and E-Commerce Plans